 If a dispute results in the removal of a negative item, such as a collection account, a late payment, or a fraudulent hard inquiry, your score will generally improve.

-The single most important thing to understand is that disputing valid, accurate information will not remove it from your credit report, so it's worth focusing your energy on items that are genuinely incorrect.
+The single most important thing to understand is that disputing valid, accurate information will not remove it from your credit report.

 What information can you actually dispute?